ii404/openshift-galera-mariadb/README.md

 **To Do:**
 - Verify logic to prevent racing on cluster resume
 - Move binaries into versions to follow other cartridge hiearchy
-- Make sure the ENV variables are properly sharing the variables
+- Make sure the ENV variables are properly sharing the variables (90% sure this is verified, but haven't tested all case scenarios)
-- Verify logic and possible loops or data corruption
+- Verify logic and possible loops or data corruption (I'd really appreciate a second pair of eyes)
 - Do the upgrade/snapshot/backup scripts

-- Test!
+**Ideally:**

-- Setup proper version control so for nodes with the correct packages installed can get automatically updated
+- Setup proper version control so for nodes with the correct packages installed can get automatically updates
 - Create another embeded haproxy cartridge for loadbalancing
+- Setup SSL for the mysqldump